TerriFin/otm-harjoitustyo/documentation/requirement_specification.md

 ## UI

-### The ui is going to be comprised from three different views;
+### The ui is going to be comprised from four different views;

-Main menu, in which the player either starts the game, or creates new companies for the game.
+Main menu, in which the player either starts the game or switches the view to company creator or hi-scores

 Game screen, in which the player plays the game.
 Player sees their money and the stocks they have/can have.
+Player can also retire which inserts current score into leaderboards

 Company creator screen, in which player enters parameters for their custom company which will appear in the game.

+Hi-Scores screen, in which player can see the achiements of those who played before them

-## Features
+## Future development ideas

-### At start

--Core gameplay; selling and buying stocks in companies trying to predict where the market is going.

--Company creation; the creation of custom companies for future games (can both create and delete companies)

-### Most likely to be added in future

--Saving companies and hiscores in a database

--Time forwarding; more gameticks/sec

--Chart for past company performance

--Custom, bad music

-### Most likely not added in future, but still could appear

--Different kinds of companies; dividend-paying companies as opposed to non dividend-paying ones
+-Some sort of global index that controls all other indexes (so that it is not so random, and maybe player actions could affect this global index?)

--Realistic mode with stock prices taken from the internet.
+-Realistic mode that fetches data from real stocks from the internet

--Custom, good music
+-Give Company-class different chance to go from positive to negative than from negatie to positive (i reaaally should have done this, but i was lazy :d)

+-Force companies to start doing well when they hit zero (so that they do not stay at zero for too long)